nguynnga23/SUBJECT-PROJECT__Quality-assurance-and-software-testing/README.md

 # Todo App

 This is a simple Todo application built using Python and SQLite.
-The application allows users to add, view, and delete tasks.
+The application allows users to add, view, update and delete tasks.
 The data is stored in a SQLite database and the front-end is rendered using the Jinja2 template engine.

 ## Requirements
 - Python 3.x